 We’ll return to Villa Cappelli where tonight each of us gets to be a master pizza chef!
 We will gather in the cozy kitchen so that we can each roll our own crust (made from scratch).
 Then we will select toppings from the numerous bowls laid out on the table and put our creation on a long-handled tray to be cooked in the villa’s own ancient wood-burning pizza oven.

 Day 6: Alberobello, Polignano & a Meal with a View

 We’ll head out this morning to Alberobello, a town famous for its trulli, which are stone buildings made without any mortar.
 If you’ve ever seen a Puglian guidebook, these structures are often featured on the cover.

 After a quick tour of the town, we’ll head over to the seaside town of Polignano a Mare.
 We’ll walk the winding ancient streets and enjoy the views from this amazing city that literally juts out into the sea.
-We’ll lunch together at Grotta Palazzese.
-Named one of the top ten restaurants with a view, the dinning area is literally caves carved out of the rocks sitting right on the sea.
+We’ll lunch together while out and about today!

 Dinner tonight will be a light dinner at the villa or a trip into town.